Charlie LaPradd: Life after football

 While earning his master's degree in secondary school administration and his doctoral degree in higher education administration from Florida State University in Tallahassee, Florida, he worked as a graduate assistant coach for the Florida State Seminoles football team.
 Afterward, he served as an assistant coach for the Seminoles for four seasons from 1957 to 1961, and the FSU dean of men for two years.
 He later served as the president of the three-campus St. Johns River Community College in Orange Park, Palatka and St. Augustine from 1966 to 1972.
 After resigning from SJRCC in 1972, he went into private business and established a regional beer distributorship based in Gainesville.

 Legacy

-LaPradd was a "Gator Great" member of the University of Florida Athletic Hall of Fame, and was inducted into the Florida-Georgia Hall of Fame in 1998.
+LaPradd is a "Gator Great" member of the University of Florida Athletic Hall of Fame, and was inducted into the Florida-Georgia Hall of Fame in 1998.
 In 2006, The Gainesville Sun ranked LaPradd twenty-first on its all-time list of the 100 greatest Florida Gators football players from the team's first 100 years of play.

 LaPradd died February 1, 2006; he was 78 years old.
 He was survived by his son and daughter.
 After his death, friends, teammates and admirers endowed the Dr. Charles W. LaPradd Ph.D.
 Fellowship Fund at the University of Florida for the benefit of doctoral candidates in the university's College of Health and Human Performance.